 The second submission is the Project Report that is prepared for the field organization and the University, and documents the work you have completed for the organization.
 The format and content of this submission is dependent upon the nature of the work completed and the needs and expectations of the organization.
-Students may wish to discuss the format of the final project report with the HSMP 509 faculty advisor.
+Students may wish to discuss the format of the final project report with the PA/PAH/HSMP 509 faculty advisor.
 The final project report is worth 40% of the grade, and should receive substantial attention as the student prepares it.
 It includes detailed written documentation developed for the organization (as relevant), and may include recommendations, conclusions, and/or policies.
 Students should clearly differentiate their original work from work done by, or in consultation with others that is submitted as supplemental documentation.
 There should be a table of contents, and all appendices should be clearly identified.

 The project report should not be organized by learning objective.
-It should be a single integrated project report that details the work completed and materials produced for the organization.
+It should be a single integrated project report that details the work completed and the products submitted, generally reflecting the materials produced for the organization.
 In most cases, it will be a logical output of the work - for example, a comprehensive binder documenting the development of a strategic and/or business plan for a major organizational unit.
-In other cases, where a student is engaged in process activities that are less likely to produce a report or other tangible evidence, the student may create a journal or other documentation that provides the necessary comprehensive overview that clearly summarizes the various activities in which the student has been engaged during the HSMP 509.
-A product resembling an academic term paper or reiteration of activities is not sufficient, and materials produced for the field site may not be sufficient for academic credit, so be sure your project report provides substantial documentation of both dimensions.
+In other cases, where a student is engaged in process activities that are less likely to produce a report or other tangible evidence, the student will create a journal or other documentation that provides them with the necessary comprehensive overview and summary of work conducted and clearly summarizes the various activities in which the student has been engaged during the PA/PAH/HSMP 509.
+A product resembling an academic term paper is not sufficient, and what is produced for the field site may not be sufficient for academic credit, so be sure your project report provides substantial documentation of both dimensions.

-Material that is directly relevant to your work should be included in the report; documentation that supports your work should be included in an appendix.
+Material that is relevant to your work should be included in the report; documentation that supports your work should be included in an appendix.
 Your report should explicitly reference each appendix to demonstrate the connection between the appended materials and the work being described.